The Management & Faculty of Myopain Seminars

 Jan Dommerholt, PT, DPT, MPS, DAAPM, is a Dutch-trained physical therapist who holds a Master of Professional Studies degree with a concentration in biomechanical trauma and health care administration, and a Doctorate in Physical Therapy from the University of St. Augustine for Health Sciences.
+Currently, he is pursuing a Ph.D. degree at Aalborg University in Denmark.
 Dr. Dommerholt has taught many courses and lectured at conferences throughout the United States, Europe, South America, and the Middle East while maintaining an active clinical practice.
-He is on the editorial board of the Journal of Musculoskeletal Pain, the Journal of Bodywork and Movement Therapies, the Journal of Manual and Manipulative Therapy, and Cuestiones de Fisioterapia.
+He is an Associated Editor of the Journal of Bodywork and Movement Therapies, and on the editorial board of the the Journal of Manual and Manipulative Therapy and Cuestiones de Fisioterapia.

-He has edited several books on myofascial trigger points and manual physical therapy.
-He has authored nearly 60 book chapters and over 80 articles on myofascial pain, fibromyalgia, complex regional pain syndrome, and performing arts physical therapy.
-He prepares a quarterly literature review column on myofascial pain for the Journal of Musculoskeletal Pain.
-Dr. Dommerholt is president/CEO of Myopain Seminars, Bethesda Physiocare®, and PhysioNeedle, and CEO of PhysioFitness.
+He has edited four books on myofascial trigger points and manual physical therapy, authored nearly 60 book chapters and over 80 articles on myofascial pain, fibromyalgia, complex regional pain syndrome, and performing arts physical therapy.
+He prepares a quarterly literature review column on myofascial pain for the Journal of Bodywork and Movement Therapies.
+Dr. Dommerholt is president/CEO of Myopain Seminars, Bethesda Physiocare®, and CEO of PhysioFitness.

 Robert Gerwin, MD, FAAN, is co-founder of Myopain Seminars.
 He is a Board Certified Neurologist and a Fellow of the American Academy of Neurology.
 He is also a Diplomate of the American Board of Pain Medicine and a member of the American Academy of Pain Medicine.
 Dr. Gerwin graduated from the University of Chicago School of Medicine.
 He had a two-year special fellowship at NIH in neurology and immunology.
 He has been in private practice in the Washington DC area, and has been working in the area of Myofascial Pain and Fibromyalgia for many years.
 Dr. Janet G. Travell was his mentor while she lived in Washington DC.